telerik/winforms-docs/controls/gridview/fundamentals/editing.md

 ---
 title: Editing
-page_title: Editing | RadGridView
+page_title: Editing - WinForms GridView Control
-description: RadGridView allows data entry, data edit, and validation.
+description: WinForms GridView allows data entry, data edit, and validation.
 The data can be edited by using editors specific for each column type.
 slug: winforms/gridview/fundamentals/editing
 tags: editing
 published: True